Che-Randy/CEF_345_Group-5/README.md

             </div>
         </div>

-        <p>Download the LET'S GO! app today to experience the ease of transportation at your fingertips!</p>
+        <p>Download the LET'S GO! app today to experience the ease of transportation at your fingertips! best in the world</p>
     </div>
 </body>
 </html>